 All over the country, this renewable form of methane is being collected and fed into the nation’s natural-gas pipelines, and then transported to fueling stations to be used as compressed natural gas (CNG) and liquefied natural gas (LNG).
 The fuel is not only much cheaper than petroleum-based vehicle fuels, it burns cleaner: It contains about 23 percent less in greenhouse-gas emissions than diesel and 30 percent less than gasoline.
 Capturing all that methane instead of letting it float away from farms is also important, since the gas is more than 20 times worse for the environment than carbon dioxide.

-There are some 191 renewable-methane projects on farms in the United States, according to the American Biogas Council (the EPA’s AgSTAR Stories project has profiles on many of them).
+There are some 191 renewable-methane projects on farms in the United States.
 These farms use anaerobic digesters, which involve storing the manure in tanks or ponds.
 The fecal matter, as well as food scraps and other farm waste, is broken down into smaller molecules, and the material usually is covered, to help elevate the temperature inside.
 That allows anaerobic bacteria (which don’t take in oxygen) to go to work on them.
 Methane is made as a result, and machines vacuum off the gas, cleanse it of impurities (like CO2) and ship it off to be used as fuel.

 Livestock is uniquely suited to be a renewable fuel source, because cows and pigs are prolific producers of manure.
 According to the USDA, dairy cows account for about 80 pounds per day (per 1,000 pounds of animal weight).
 The equivalent in hogs accounts for 63.1 pounds per day.